citiususc/Linguakit/README.md

 For more information: http://gramatica.usc.es/~gamallo/quelingua/QueLingua.htm

+## Entity linking
+This module read the input thext and returns three types of terms and concepts:

+* MAIN_TERM is a term occurring in the text that is linked to a Wikipedia concept.
+* NEW_TERM is a Wikipedia concept which does not occur in the text but is semantically related to some of the MAIN_TERMS.
+* CATEGORY is a Wikipedia category used to categorize and classify the text.

+For more information, you can look up our paper:
+Gamallo, Pablo and Marcos Garcia (2016) "Entity Linking with Distributional Semantics", PROPOR 2016, LNAI 9727.

 ## Documentation and bibliography
 More information on the modules can be found in papers you'll find in directory ".docs".